freaktechnik/grunt-validate-webapp/README.md

 Default value: `false`

 Determines if icon URLs in the webapp manifest are assumed to be relative to the manifest's location or absolutely to the path the task is run from.
+Note that this does not affect the appcache manifest location check.

 #### options.packaged
 Type: `Bool`
+Default value: `true`

+If `true` the manifest is validated for a packaged app, as in appcache manifests are disallowed.

+#### options.listed
+Type: `Bool`
 Default value: `false`

-If `true` a packaged app instead of a webapp are expected.
-Doesn't currently actually work, as the task expects .webapp files and the icon validation doesn't work with packaged apps yet.
-But the option is there...
+Whether or not this app will be listed on the Marketplace.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).